terraforming-mars/terraforming-mars/CONTRIBUTING.md

 (Except the founder, of course.)

-When contributing to this repository, please first discuss the change you wish to make via issue, email, Discord, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, Discord, or any other method with the owners of this repository, before making a change.

 Our contributors vary in experience.
 Many of our contributors have very little software development experience, but a great understanding of the game, and some have over 30 years of software industry